badorius/vulnhub/hackthebox/Reg/follow.md

   return;
 }
 ```
-this function is not called in the code, so we would never get to it.
-The plan is to use the gets buffer overflow to then point to the memory address of the winner function.
+this function is not called on the code, so we never get it.
+The plan is use the gets buffer overflow, and pass return address from winner function after the offset.

 ```code
 void winner(void)